SrGrace/generative-ai-compass/comparative_studies/README.md

-# 📊 Comparisons of popular generative AI models and frameworks
+# 📊 Comparisons of popular generative AI models, tecnhiques and frameworks

+## RAG
+-